dunnolab/xland-minigrid/CONTRIBUTING.md

 These checks can also be run locally without waiting for the CI by following the steps below:

 1. install [pre-commit](https://pre-commit.com/#install)
-2. install the Git hooks by running `pre-commit install`
+2. install the Git hooks by running `uv run pre-commit install`

 Once those two steps are done, the Git hooks will be run automatically at every new commit.
-The Git hooks can also be run manually with `pre-commit run --all-files`, and if needed they can be skipped (not recommended) with `git commit --no-verify`.
+The Git hooks can also be run manually with `uv run pre-commit run`, and if needed they can be skipped (not recommended) with `git commit --no-verify`.

-Be sure to run and fix all issues from the `pre-commit run --all-files` before the push!
+Be sure to run and fix all issues from the `uv run pre-commit run --all-files` before the push!
-If you want to see possible problems before pre-commit, you can run `ruff check --diff .` and `ruff format --check` to see exact linter and formatter suggestions and possible fixes.
+If you want to see possible problems before pre-commit, you can run `uv run ruff check --diff .` and `uv run ruff format --check` to see exact linter and formatter suggestions and possible fixes.
-Similarly, run `pyright src/xminigrid` to see possible problems with type hints.
+Similarly, run `uv run pyright src/xminigrid` to see possible problems with type hints.

 # License